kywark/example-sensitive-audio-lesson-syndicalism/pages/1-considering-criminal-syndicalism-audio.md

 ---
 layout: default
 title: 1.
-Considering ‘Criminal Syndicalism’ Audio
+Considering Experiences with ‘Criminal Syndicalism’ Audio
 permalink: 1-considering-criminal-syndicalism-audio
 ---
 <!-- Add an essay or interpretive material below this line,